Concordia Cambridge Program

 Classes are held in Westfield House, which has a library, lecture rooms and a common meeting area.
 Lectures by University of Cambridge professors are given in various colleges.
 You may use the University Library, too.

 Classes — taught in the Cambridge style of small seminar discussions, individual supervisions, and plenary lectures — are led by a visiting Concordia University, Irvine professor and professors from Westfield House.
 You can also attend lectures by highly-accomplished scholars at the University of Cambridge in connection with some of your classes.

 Courses and Credits

-Students can earn up to 16 units in this program.
-All courses count for general education (Q&I), major, minor, or elective requirements.
-All students take British Life and Culture (1 unit) and choose at least 4 other courses at Westfield House.
-Typical offerings include Christianity and the Arts, Calculus I, British Science Fiction, Introduction to the Old Testament, Introduction to the New Testament, World Religions, Greek, Western Music, The Continental Reformation, and Philosophy of Religion.
+Students can earn up to 15 units in this program.
+All courses count for Q&I (general education), major, minor, or elective requirements.
+All students take Topics in British Life and Culture (3 units) and can choose up to 4 other courses at Westfield House.
+Typical offerings include Christianity and the Arts, Calculus I, British Science Fiction, Introduction to the Old Testament, New Testament Gospels, World Religions, Greek, The Continental Reformation, and Philosophy of Religion.

-Honors students can earn 6 Honors points for successfully completing this program.
+Honors students can earn 6 Honors points for successfully completing the Concordia Cambridge Program.